 Figure 2.3 Examples of fermentation routes for producing bioethanol from lignocellulosic materials.
-SHF = Separate hydrolysis and fermentation, SSF=Simultaneous saccharification and fermentation and CPB=Consolidated bioprocessing.
-Figure based on Olsson L., H. Jørgensen, K. Krogh and C. Roca (2005).
-Chapter 42 Bioethanol production from lignocellulosic material.
-In: Polysaccharides: structural diversity and functional versatility, S. Dumitriu, Ed.
-Second Edition, revised & expanded.
-Marcel Dekker, Inc, New York. p: 957-993.
+SHF =Separate hydrolysis and fermentation, SSF=Simultaneous saccharification and fermentation and CPB=Consolidated bioprocessing.
+Source: Olsson L., H. Jørgensen, K. Krogh and C. Roca (2005).

 In all fermentation routes, it is of utmost importance that all sugar residues are fermented with high product yield in order to use resources efficiently and reach good economic performance.
 Consequently, the fermentation microorganism must be able to convert all monosaccharides present in the stream to the wanted product with high efficiency.
 An additional challenge is that the streams are not streams of only monosaccharides, but different by-products have accumulated during the processing, including acids (released from the raw material, added as process chemicals or stemming from the sugar degradation), furans (sugar degradation product) and phenolics (lignin degradation products).
 These compounds influence the cellular metabolism and may hamper efficient fermentation.
 Solutions to this challenge may either be addressed by optimising the processing steps to decrease the release and production of these compounds or by adapting the microorganism to the fermentation media.
 A strong research effort is taking place to design microorganisms at the genetic level.